winitzki/scall/tutorial/programming_dhall.md

 eval (LIsZero x) = x == 0
 ```

-Most often, GADTs are recursively defined because the constructor arguments need to use the GADT itself.
+GADTs are usually recursively defined because the constructor arguments need to use the GADT itself.
-So, we will encode GADTs can be encoded with the technique similar to the Church encoding of nested types.
+So, we will encode GADTs with the technique similar to the Church encoding of nested types.

 Let us first look at how those types are defined in Haskell and Scala, in order to motivate the corresponding definition in Dhall.

-We begin by reviewing the syntax for defining a usual **algebraic data type** (ADT).
+We begin by reviewing the syntax for defining an ordinary **algebraic data type** (ADT) that is not a GADT.
-For that, both Haskell and Scala have a "short syntax" and a "long syntax".
+For ADTs, both Haskell and Scala have a "short syntax" and a "long syntax".

 The short syntax looks like this: